Memories of Overdevelopment

-Memories of Overdevelopment (Memorias del Desarrollo) is a 2010 Cuban-American film.
-Written and directed by Miguel Coyula, the story is based on a novel by Edmundo Desnoes, also the author of the 1968 classic Memories of Underdevelopment.
-This independent film was produced by David Leitner and features Cuban actor Ron Blair as the lead character.
-It is the first Cuban-American co-production, with dramatic scenes filmed both in Cuba and the United States.
+Memories of Overdevelopment (Memorias del Desarrollo) is a 2010 Cuban film.
+Written and directed by Miguel Coyula, it is based on a novel by Edmundo Desnoes, also the author of 1968’s Memories of Underdevelopment.
+It is an independent Cuba–United States co-production, with narrative scenes filmed in both countries.
 After its world premiere at the 2010 Sundance Film Festival, it garnered several awards and honors.
-The International Film Guide omitted the United States' involvement in the production, and described it as one of the best films Cuba has produced.
+The International Film Guide described it as "one of the best films Cuba has produced".

 Plot

 Sergio Garcet is an intellectual who abandons the Cuban Revolution and 'underdevelopment' behind only to find himself at odds with the ambiguities of his new life in the 'developed' world.

 Highly episodical, the film consists of flashbacks, daydreams, and hallucinations comprising live-action, animation, and newsreel footage assembled to suggest the way personal memory works, subjectively and emotionally.